-Set 4: Product Roadmap Planning
+Scrum Product Owner Interview Questions Set 4: Product Portfolio and Roadmap Planning

 The questions in this set concern one of the most contentious topics in the profession: “How do we build agile product roadmaps that work?”

 - Product vision and strategy are kept confidential in your organization to prevent competitors from stealing the ideas.
-Will that impede your work as a product owner?
+Will that impede your work as a Product Owner?

-- Aren’t product portfolio and roadmap planning anachronisms in an agile organization?
+- Aren’t portfolio and product roadmap planning anachronisms in an agile organization?

 - What is your approach to creating product roadmaps?